 Some libraries actually have quiet rooms or whole floors where noise is strictly discouraged.
 You may also be able to rent one of the separate study rooms I mentioned earlier if your library has them.

 Even if there are no quiet zones at your library, there are other ways of controlling your environment.
-For one, you can simply invest in noise-canceling headphones and earbuds.
-I’ve previously written reviews of some that are great for sleeping, so they should be comfortable enough to wear for hours at a time while you’re at a library.
+For one, you can simply invest in noise-canceling headphones and earplugs.
+I’ve previously written reviews of some great items that should be comfortable enough to wear for hours at a time while you’re at a library.

 Another way to improve the working environment at your local library would be to suggest some changes to the head librarian — or whoever is open to receiving requests.
 Public libraries don’t always receive the funds they need, so you can also donate your soundproofing equipment.